 Lisbon, as you would expect, is a very cosmopolitan city.
 It is the perfect location for culture lovers and those who crave an active lifestyle in the cultural heart of continental Europe.

-Compared to other European capitals, Lisbon is calmer and less ‘capitalised’, and this is exactly why it can be a perfect place for retirement.
+Compared to other European capitals, Lisbon is calmer and less ‘capitalised’, and this is exactly why it can be a perfect place for your retirement.

 Lisbon uniquely mixes the developed infrastructure and busy cultural life befitting a proper capital city with the quiet, almost sleepy, charm of an antique town.